 Most companies pay big money to ensure that their data and corporate secrets remain secret.
 In addition, governmental regulations are becoming more and more aggressive towards businesses that do not protect customer information, or medical organizations that do not protect customer health information from attack.
-This degree prepares students to enter the world of corporate espionage and data protection.
+This degree prepares students to enter the world of corporate espionage and data.

-There are far more job opportunities in IT than qualified candidates to fill them.
 Companies are eager to hire people with understanding and skills necessary to manage their technology needs and are willing to pay for it.